Frequently Asked Questions

 What is UV?

-- Unimproved Value applies to the Endowment Lands Area.
+- Unimproved Value applies to properties within the Endowment Lands Area.

 What can I do if I disagree with the GRV or UV for my property?